PSEO Student Eligibility Requirements

 NOTE: All application materials must be submitted by the deadline in order to be considered for admission.

-2. Complete Sections 1 and 2 of the Minnesota Department of Education
+- Complete Sections 1 and 2 of the Minnesota Department of Education PSEO Notice of Student Registration Form

-3. Submit official high school transcript(s) with cumulative GPA and class rank.
+- Submit official high school transcript(s) with cumulative GPA and class rank and any additional proof of eligibility (i.e. test scores)

-4. Take ACCUPLACER tests if scores are needed for course prerequisite or program admission.
+- Take Accuplacer test if scores are needed for course prerequisites.

 One way to ensure you are placed in the correct courses is to measure your current skill levels in reading, writing and math through the ACCUPLACER assessment test, also referred to as the placement test.
 This is not a measure of your potential but an assessment of college readiness.
 The ACCUPLACER Testing Center is located in the Student Success Center, Suite 190.